( part of the"RESEX" )

-As in the case of the problematic sale of land, the protection measures established for the marine reserve were also not respected in 2022.
-Nevertheless, they do not affect the community as a whole anymore, because they mainly live from tourism now.
-Nowadays, it is also questioned why a marine protected area in Prainha still serves any valid purpose.
-Under Bolsonaro's right-wing regime, the budgets of the Ministry of the Environment and its control bodies were practically cut to zero even before the pandemic.
-The monitoring by the state control organisations "Chico Mendes" & "ICMBio", which are responsible for the "RESEX", was also affected and came to a complete standstill during the pandemic.
+As in the cases of the problematic sale of land, the protection measures established for the marine reserve were likewise not respected in 2022.
+Nevertheless, they do not affect the community as a whole so much anymore, because the people live mainly from tourism now.
+Nowadays, it is also questioned whether a marine protected area in Prainha still serves any valid purpose.
+Under Bolsonaro’s right-wing regime, the budgets of the Ministry of the Environment and its control bodies were practically cut to zero even before the pandemic.
+The monitoring by the state controlling organisations “Chico Mendes” and “ICMBio”, which are responsible for the “RESEX”, was also affected and came to a complete standstill during the pandemic.

-Although they are legally obliged to provide comprehensive information, the last entry by the "Instituto Chico Mendes" on the state homepage about the situation in Prainha do Canto Verde was in 2017:
+Although these organisations are legally obliged to provide comprehensive information, the last entry by the “Instituto Chico Mendes” on the state home-page about the situation in Prainha do Canto Verde was made in 2017.

-Of all the people the new counter-residents' association, which wants to dissolve "RESEX", filed a complain about the inadequate control of biodiversity in the marine reserve.
-They blame the fishing community, that there are more and more dolphins and sea turtles washed ashore and caught in fishing nets.
+Of all people, it was the members of the counter-residents association (which wants to dissolve “RESEX”) who filed a complaint back then about the inadequate control of biodiversity in the marine reserve, namely about the fact that there are more and more dolphins and sea turtles washed ashore and caught in fishing nets.

 © Claire Pattison- Valente

-In a "RESEX", fishermen are actually obliged to respect protected marine animals.
-Unfortunately, they often get caught in the trawls of large external fishing vessels, cannot free themselves and are then washed ashore dead or injured.
+In a “RESEX”, the fishermen are actually obliged to respect protected marine animals, because unfortunately they often get caught in the trawl nets of large external fishing vessels, and they cannot free themselves and are then washed ashore dead or injured.

-What was left of the lobster colonies along the coast in north-eastern Brazil until a decade ago either migrated due to the warming of the ocean to colder water zones or was plucked from the seabed by lobster pirates with diving equipment.
-Under the Bolsonaro government, the pirate boats were no longer subject to systematic control and prosecution by the Ministry of the Environment and were largely given free rein.
+What was left of the lobster colonies along the coast in north-eastern Brazil until a decade ago either migrated to colder water zones due to the warming of the ocean, or was plucked from the seabed by lobster pirates with diving equipment.
+Under the Bolsonaro government the pirate boats were no longer subject to systematic control and prosecution by the Ministry of the Environment and were largely given free rein.

-The Prainhans, who no longer fish in large quantities, no longer see this as their main problem.
+For the Prainhans, who no longer fish in large quantities, this is not their main problem anymore nowadays.

-Over the years, some fisheries projects have petered out
+Over the years some fisheries projects have collapsed

-For decades, NGOs and scientists have shown and financed alternatives to traditonal fishing for local fishermen.
-But only a few years after the studies or projects were finished and handed over to them, the whole thing usually fell apart.
+For decades, NGOs and scientists have shown and financed alternatives to traditional fishing for local fishermen.
+However, only a few years after the studies or projects were finished and handed over to them, the whole thing mostly fell apart.

-Additionally, the local Jangada regattas, a popular competition among fishermen for the best sailing techniques, were stopped during the pandemic and have not resumed since.
+The local Jangada regattas, a popular competition among fishermen for the best sailing techniques, were also stopped during the pandemic and have not resumed since.

 This is how the fish tank looks today.
 The idea of small-scale fish farming at home remained a pure fantasy.
 At the time it was too foreign for the fishermen, as long as they could still feed themselves from the sea.

-A shipbuilding school for catamarans was organised by Réne Schärer in 2002, financed with NGO funds.
-Catamarans are faster and less labour intensive, but were then already 6 times more expensive than a traditional Jangada:
+In the year 2002 a shipbuilding school for catamarans was organised by Réne Schärer, financed with NGO funds.
+Catamarans are faster and less labour intensive, but were then already six times more expensive than a traditional Jangada:

-Then the shipbuilding teacher died and the project fell apart.
-What of knowledge transfer remained: the fishermen learned to build according to plans and became good carpenters.
+Then when the shipbuilding teacher died, the project fell apart.
+What remained of the knowledge transfer was that the fishermen learned to build according to plans and became good carpenters.
 Today, two half-ruined model catamarans are still parked on the beach.

-Some of these failed projects were also way ahead of their time; environmental protection at the turn of the century was something for scientists and specifically interested people with enough foresight: traditional fishermen at that time were mostly overwhelmed by alternative ideas.
+Some of these failed projects were also way ahead of their time.
+Environmental protection at the turn of the century was something for scientists and people specifically interested and with enough foresight; traditional fishermen at that time were mostly overwhelmed by alternative ideas.

-The newly activated global awareness of resource conservation spilled over via the Amazon into other parts of Brazil; these projects would have a far better chance of surviving today.
+Wth the newly activated global awareness of resource conservation that has spilled over via the Amazon into other parts of Brazil, these projects would have a far better chance of surviving today.